 - In a series of iterative studies, we evaluated how semantic and syntactic context facilitates or interferes with computational fluency in adults.
 This work builds on earlier numerical processing studies (e.g., as reported by Joanne LeFevre) on the interference effects of “obligatory” or automatic addition in numerical judgments, and other findings (from Bassok and colleagues) that showed that these interference effects are modulated by semantic alignment of words paired with numbers.
 In our work, we showed that this semantic modulation effect is influenced further by the nature of semantic alignment or misalignment, such that contexts that pose severe misalignment may actually reverse interference effects.
 This first study from this work was funded by a University of Minnesota Grant in Aid to Dr. Mazzocco, and was reported by Ethan Brown, Michele Mazzocco, Luke Rinne, & Noah Scanlon, 2016, in the Journal of Numerical Cognition.

 - In our early studies of linguistic context involving relational or categorical language, we showed that the outcomes of assessments of children’s number knowledge vary with context.
 Our work has implications for the development and interpretation of assessments, and for theories of young children’s emerging number concepts.
-We published preliminary data (Mazzocco, Chan, & Sera, 2016) that led to an National Science Foundation-funded project to study the relation between linguistic, executive function, and numerical skills in children at risk for mathematical learning disabilities launched in Fall/Spring 2016/17.
+We published preliminary data (Mazzocco, Chan, & Sera, 2016) that led to a National Science Foundation-funded project to study the relation between linguistic, executive function, and numerical skills in children at risk for mathematical learning disabilities, launched in 2017.

 Note: We piloted all of this work at the 2014 Minnesota State Fair, in the Driven to Discover Research Pavilion: